parrt/msds501/notes/aws.md

 $
 ```

 Do not forget the `~ec2-user` on the end of that line.
+The general form of the command is:

+scp -i *your-pem-file* *file-to-copy* *user*@*machine-name*:*directory-on-remote-machine*

 From the shell that is connected to the remote server, ask for the directory listing and you will see the new file:

 ```bash
 [ec2-user@ip-172-30-0-135 ~]$ ls